-- Permanently wet with fast-flowing habitats present in autumn and spring 2014
+- Permanently wet with flowing habitats present in autumn and spring.

-- Sparse macroinvertebrate community that included several rare and sensitive species
+- Sparse macroinvertebrate community that includes several rare and sensitive species.

-- Riparian vegetation comprising reeds and introduced grasses
+- Riparian vegetation limited to reeds and introduced grasses.

 About the location

-Deep Creek is a small, 2.6 kilometre long coastal drain in the lower South East with a catchment area of nearly 15 square kilometres.
-It rises at an elevation of about five metres above sea-level and flows into the Southern Ocean at Riddock Bay.
+Deep Creek is a small, 2.6-km long coastal stream in the lower South East with a catchment area of nearly 15 km2.
+It rises at an elevation about five metres above sea level and flows into the Southern Ocean at Riddock Bay.

-The major land use is grazing dairy cattle.
-The monitoring site was located close to the mouth of the creek off Eight Mile Creek Road, about seven kilometres east from Port MacDonnell.
+The major land use is grazing by dairy cattle.
+The monitoring site was located near the mouth of the creek and gauge station on Eight Mile Creek Road, about seven kilometres east of Port MacDonnell.

-The drain was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including nutrient enrichment and poor riparian habitat although the creek still provided a refuge for several notable native species.
+The drain was given a Fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
+There was evidence of human disturbance, including nutrient enrichment, poor riparian habitat and fine sediment deposition, although the creek still provided a refuge for some notable native species.

-The narrow, 5-10 metres wide riparian zone was vegetated by Common Reed (Phragmites) and introduced grasses; no trees or shrubs lined the edge of the creek.
-The surrounding vegetation at the site was dairy farming pasture comprising introduced grasses with no overstorey plants.
+The narrow riparian zone along the banks was comprised Common Reed (Phragmites) and introduced grasses, with no trees or shrubs lining the edge of the drain.
+The surrounding vegetation at the site was dairy farming pasture comprising introduced grasses.